Comprendre la législation des drones en France en 2025

 Specific regulations for professionals

-New technologies and their impact on regulation
+New technologies and their impact on regulations

 Geolocation devices

 New regulations require the use of geolocation devices to avoid prohibited or restricted areas.
-These devices also help find the drone in the event of loss of control.
+These devices also help to find the drone in the event of loss of control.

 Distance limitation systems